hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * A carbon copy (Cc) of your email communications with TAs must be sent to the following email address (hhhaji@gmail.com).

-* Response to emails may take a few day.
+* Response to emails may take a few days.
 Please be patient!

 # Recitation